-Filipinos are known for its closely-knit family ties.
+Filipinos are known for their closely-knit family ties.
 It is not uncommon for children to live with their parents long after they finish college or even when they get married and have kids.
-As parents go past their retirement age, children and other members of extended family stay with them especially if they have health issues that require assistance on a regular basis.
+As parents go past their retirement age, children and other members of the extended family stay with them especially if they have health issues that require assistance on a regular basis.

-Having children or other heirs is likely going to prompt you to lean towards buying and own the house so you can leave them this piece of property.
-Owning a house is a source of pride and symbol of stability among Filipino families.
+Having children or other heirs is likely going to prompt you to lean towards buying and owning the house so you can leave them this piece of property.
+Owning a house is a source of pride and a symbol of stability among Filipino families.
 Leaving them your home helps assure your heirs they don’t have to worry about acquiring the house and spend money instead on other expenses.

 Does the house possess more equity later?

-Not all homes are valued equal, one may have more potential to raise its market value in the future than the other.
+Not all homes are valued equally, one may have more potential to raise its market value in the future than the other.
 If you are particular about this, you may wish to consider your community’s development.
 Is it currently barren or within the vicinity of farmlands that can be converted to residential blocks, or a future site for a shopping mall, school or market?
 Home equity is the market value of your property minus the loan value you paid to acquire it.
-If you are particular about this, do a simple research on what the area might look like in the future.
-Otherwise if your home is located close to the riverbank and often flooded during rainy season, the situation could go worse based on climate change trends.
+If you are particular about this, do simple research on what the area might look like in the future.
+Otherwise, if your home is located close to the riverbank and often flooded during the rainy season, the situation could go worse based on climate change trends.
 Your house might lose its equity and lower its market value in the future.

 Do you like your neighborhood?